oniony/TMSU/README.md

     This will install TMSU to '/usr/bin/tmsu'.

-    It will also install the Zsh completion to '/usr/share/zsh/site-functions'.
+    It will also install the Zsh completion to '/usr/share/zsh/site-functions' and mount wrapper to '/usr/sbin'.

-    To change the paths used override the environment variables in the Makefile.
+    To change the paths used override the variables at the top of the Makefile.

 About
 =====